 Q. According to Mr. Newman it is impossible for these inspectors to tell the varieties.
-Mr. Newman says:
+Mr. Newman says in answer to the following questions:-

-Is it easy to pick out Kota wheat from the other varieties?- A. No, I would not say it is a very easy thing.
+Is it easy to pick out Kota wheat from the other varieties?-A. No, I would not say it is a very easy thing.